Healthy Recipes Blog

 Notes

-• Make sure to use plain pork rinds.
+• Please use plain pork rinds.
 The ingredient list should only include pork skins (fried in their own fat) and salt.

 • Pork rinds are very salty, so I don't add any salt.
-If you wish, you could add 1 teaspoon of kosher salt to the pork rind mixture.
+If you wish, you can add ½ teaspoon of kosher salt to the pork rind mixture.

 • Instead of dipping the chicken pieces in eggs, you can dip them in thick buttermilk.
 Another option is to coat them in mayonnaise, Dijon mustard, or a mixture of both.

-• This dish is best enjoyed fresh, both in terms of flavor and texture.
-But if you do end up with leftovers, you can place them in an airtight container on paper towels and keep them in the fridge for up to 4 days.
-Reheat them gently, covered, in the microwave at 50% power or (uncovered) in a 350°F oven.
-Or enjoy them cold!
-Cold leftover chicken is yummy, and not just on a picnic.
+• This dish is best enjoyed fresh, but if you end up with leftovers, you can place them in an airtight container on paper towels and keep them in the fridge for up to 4 days.
+Reheat them uncovered in a 350°F oven or enjoy them cold, picnic-style.

 Nutrition per Serving